To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 In the United States, disabled workers and their families may collect vital monthly benefits through a federal program known as Social Security Disability Insurance (SSDI).
 This program can be critical to families in need.
 Sadly, benefit claims are often denied.

-Due to the high likelihood of denial, it is best to speak with a seasoned benefits attorney before you apply.
+Due to the high likelihood of denial, it is best to speak with a trusted Social Security attorney before you apply.
 There are specific steps you can take to avoid denial or better navigate the process for appealing denied claims.
-Let a Huntington SSDI lawyer assist you with any of these matters.
+Let a Huntington, WV SSDI lawyer assist you with any of these matters.

 The work requirement that applies to SSDI benefits mandates a certain amount of work that must have occurred recently.
 The program uses something known as “work credits” to calculate a person’s eligibility.
 In general, a person working full-time will earn four work credits per year.